The average golf cart weight limit is between 900 to 1,100 pounds. Electric carts tend to be lighter, while gas-powered ones are heavier.

 Are Heavier Golf Carts Safer?

 Heavier golf carts can offer more stability and less risk of tipping over.
-But, they may also need better brake and tire maintenance due to the added stress.
+However, due to the added stress, they may also need better brake and tire maintenance.

 Conclusion

 Understanding the weight of a golf cart is crucial for safe operation and maintenance.
 This knowledge ensures compatibility with your course’s terrain and transport requirements.
-Remember, accurate weight data improves performance.
-It also extends your cart’s life.
+Remember, accurate weight data improves performance and extends the life of your cart.

 Keep this in mind for an enjoyable and efficient golfing experience.